-Electronics gets its name from the electron, a tiny particle which forms part of all stoms, which, as everybody knows, make up everything in the world.
-Atoms contain other types of particles - protons and neutrons - but it is the electrons which will be interesting us here.
+Electronics gets its name from the electron, a tiny particle which forms part of all atoms, which, as everybody knows, make up everything in the world.
+Atoms contain other types of particles such as protons and neutrons, but it is the electrons which will be interested in.

-Electrons and protons have the electrical property of charge.
-Protons have positive charge and electrons have negative charge and they normally balance each other out.
-We don't really need to know what charge is.
-It's just a property like weight or color, but is this property which makes the whole of electronics happens.
+Electrons and protons have electrical property of charge.
+Protons have positive charges and electrons have negative charges and they normally balance each other out.
+It is just a property like weight or color, but it is this property which makes the whole of electronics happens.
 But keep in mind the fact that opposite charges attract and similar charges repel.

 When electrons move together in a unified way we say there is a current flowing.
 Electrons are actually moving all the time in materials like metals but moving in a random disordered way.
-A current is when they all move together in one particular direction.
+A current occurs when they all move together in one particular direction.